Note: The information in this resource can also be accessed online via the Art and design Curriculum portal and Curriculum information pages.

 Can I adapt the long-term plan to my school?

 All schools have different needs.
-As such, Kapow Primary’s Art and design units can be taught in different orders or moved within key stages to align with your school’s specific requirements and cross-curricular links.
+As such, Kapow Primary’s Art and design units can be taught in different orders to align with your school’s specific requirements and cross-curricular links.

 What other Kapow Primary resources support primary art teaching?